For teaching staff

 Image sources for use in teaching

 The sites below contain images which may be used for teaching, in the VLE and for other educational purposes.
-They may only be used for teaching Brookes registered students; they should not be used on open web sites or MOOCs.
+They may only be used for teaching Oxford Brookes registered students; they should not be used on open web sites or MOOCs.

 - ARTstor - high quality art historical images useful for a wide range of subjects